elleaech/rpi_router/README.md

 ## About
 --------------

-`Raspberry Pi: Network Island` is a script that bridges your device network interface and the network switch you're connecting to.
+`Raspberry Pi: Network Island` is a script that bridges your device's network interface and the network switch you're connecting to.

-Whether `ethernet` or `wireless` connection is available, and your device doesn't match the switch interface, `Raspberry Pi: Network Island` allows you to be online either way!
+Whether `ethernet` or `wireless` connection is available, but your device doesn't match the switch interface, `Raspberry Pi: Network Island` allows you to be online either way!

-Using native Raspberry Pi network and relying on automation, `Raspberry Pi: Network Island` builds different subnetworks from a original network.
-Allowing different types of interface between them.
+Using native Raspberry Pi network and relying on automation, `Raspberry Pi: Network Island` builds different subnetworks, also allowing different types of interfaces.

 ## Usage:
 --------------